ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 - **categorised voxels** - 3D grid of categorised material properties
 - **geometric** - combination of simple shapes (cylinders, spheroids)

-In the data format, each shape type has data attributes for storing the shape (documentation [here](https://ices-tools-dev.github.io/echoSMs/datastore_anatomical/#shapes)).
-Unit and coordinate systems are the same as in [echoSMs](https://ices-tools-dev.github.io/echoSMs/conventions/).
+In the data format, each shape type has data attributes for storing the shape (documentation [here](../../datastore_anatomical.md#shapes).
+Unit and coordinate systems are the same as in [echoSMs](../../conventions.md).

 - The schema is kept in the echoSMs [github repository](https://github.com/ices-tools-dev/echoSMs/tree/main/data_store/schema/v1)
 - The direct URL to the schema is <https://raw.githubusercontent.com/ices-tools-dev/echoSMs/refs/heads/main/data_store/schema/v1/anatomical_data_store.json>
-- The direct URL can be used in some online JSON schema viewers (e.g., [json-schema](https://json-schema.app/start) and [jsoncrack](https://jsoncrack.com/editor)) and validators (see below)
+- The direct URL can be used in some online JSON schema viewers and validators (e.g., [json-schema](https://json-schema.app/start) and [jsoncrack](https://jsoncrack.com/editor))
-- A more readable version is in the echoSMs [documentation](https://ices-tools-dev.github.io/echoSMs/schema/data_store_schema/).
+- A more readable version is in the echoSMs [documentation](../../datastore_schema.md).
-- An example of a TOML input file is [here](XXXXXXXXXX)
+- An example of a TOML input file is in `shapes/specimen A.toml` on your online computer

-### Creating input files
+## Creating input files

 Input files can be created by hand, but this quickly becomes tedious, especially for the shape data itself.
-Using a script to create the TOML files is likely better.
+Using a script to create the TOML files is better.

-A notebook demonstrating how to create a input data file is [here](XXXXXXXXXXXXXXx).
-Further instructions are in the echoSMs [documentation](https://ices-tools-dev.github.io/echoSMs/datastore_anatomical/#preparing-datasets-for-the-datastore).
+A notebook demonstrating how to create an input data file is `notebooks/creating a datastore input file.ipynb`.
+Further details are in the echoSMs [documentation](../../datastore_anatomical.md#preparing-datasets-for-the-datastore).

-The `validating a TOML datastore file.ipynb` notebook demonstrates how to use the Python jsonschema-rs package to validate a TOML file.
-The R [jsonvalidate](https://cran.r-project.org/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and [rjsoncons](https://cran.r-project.org/web/packages/rjsoncons/index.html) packages can be used from R.
+The `notebooks/validating a TOML datastore file.ipynb` notebook demonstrates how to validate a TOML file with Python.
+The R [jsonvalidate](https://cran.r-project.org/web/packages/jsonvalidate/vignettes/jsonvalidate.html) and [rjsoncons](https://cran.r-project.org/web/packages/rjsoncons/index.html) packages can also be used (no notebook is provided for this).

-Currently, there is no automated way to load an input file to the datastore (it's a manual process that Gavin does).
+Currently, there is no way for you to load an input file to the datastore (it's a manual process that Gavin does).

 ???
 "Using a local version of the datastore"

     Your online computer is running a local version of the datastore and you can load an input file to that.
-Instructions for that are here XXXXX.
+Instructions for that are XXXXX.

-### Getting shapes
+## Getting shapes

 This is done with the RESTful web API.
 This a deliberately simple API that will fit many (but not all) uses.